readium/swift-toolkit/Documentation/Guides/Getting Started.md

 * reporting the current progression in the publication
 * saving bookmarks, highlights and annotations
 * navigating search results

+### Data models

+#### Publication Asset

+A `PublicationAsset` is an interface representing a single file or package holding the content of a `Publication`.
+A default implementation `FileAsset` grants access to a publication stored locally.

+#### Resource

+A `Resource` provides read access to a single resource of a publication, such as a file or an entry in an archive.

+`Resource` instances are usually created by a `Fetcher`.
+The toolkit ships with various implementations supporting different data access protocols such as local files, HTTP, etc.

+#### Fetcher

+A `Fetcher` provides read access to a collection of resources. `Fetcher` instances are created by a `PublicationAsset` to provide access to the content of a publication.

+`Publication` objects internally use a `Fetcher` to expose their content.

 ## Opening a publication (`R2Streamer`)